pivot-access-ltd/bma-offline-docs/src/how-to-create-custom-images-5104.md

 Download the [RHEL7 DVD ISO](https://developers.redhat.com/products/rhel/download) to your `rhel7` subdirectory.

 [note]
-You may have to scroll down the page at the above link to find the RHEL7 version.
+You may have to scroll down the page at the above link to find the RHEL7 version. **Be sure you are getting the ISO image** (a much larger file) and not the bootstrap file.
 [/note]

 ### Customizing the image, if desired